Pound-foot (torque)

 A pound-foot (lb⋅ft), abbreviated from pound-force foot (lbf · ft), is a unit of torque representing one pound of force acting at a perpendicular distance of one foot from a pivot point.
 Conversely one foot pound-force (ft · lbf) is the moment about an axis that applies one pound-force at a radius of one foot.

+Unit

-The value in SI units is given by multiplying the following exact factors:
+The value in Système International (SI) units is given by multiplying the following exact factors: